cremalab/app-web/README.md

 - `test:visual:approve` - approve visual changes
 - `test:visual:update` - update or create visual references
 - `test:visual` - run visual tests (loki)
+- `deps:graph` - run dependency validation and generate an SVG representing the dependency graph (requires [`graphviz`](https://graphviz.org/) to be installed on your device)
+- `deps:report` - run dependency validation and generate an HTML report

 > These scripts are located in `package.json` and do not represent the entirety of available scripts, but are the most commonly used.